How do the Walrus Talks work?

 We record all of our Walrus Talks for your viewing pleasure.
 Visit us on YouTube to catch up on our recent events and re-watch your favourite speakers on demand.

-All of our upcoming events are listed at thewalrus.ca/events, where you can find information about locations, tickets, speakers, and more.
+All of our upcoming events are listed at thewalrus.ca/the-walrus-talks, where you can find information about locations, tickets, speakers, and more.

 Email us at firstname.lastname@example.org.
 We’re happy to answer questions, hear feedback, and tell you more about our events.